cwalo/AudioArmada/readme.md

 * WaveformZoomable - draw zoomable waveforms from audio files with multiple styles (detailed or Soundcloud-like)

-### Running the examples
+## Examples
-The examples have Carthage dependencies, so be sure Carthage is installed, then run:
+The examples are contained in the `AudioArmadaExamples` project.
+They have Carthage dependencies, so be sure Carthage is installed, then run:

 `carthage update --platform iOS`